 Looking after your state of mind is just as important as taking care of your body, yet most of us manage our physical health far better than our mental health.
-As soon as we feel a physical ache or pain we generally try to do something about it, but when we find ourselves feeling very low or stressed we tend to think it is just part and parcel of life and don’t do anything to improve the situation.
+As soon as we feel a physical ache or pain, we generally try to do something about it, but when we find ourselves feeling very low or stressed, we tend to think it is just part of life and do not do anything to improve the situation.
 There is lots you can do on your own or with the help and support of others to help change your situation around.

 If you do feel down, anxious or distressed, you are not alone.
 One in four of us experience a mental health problem in any one year.

-Wellbeing isn’t something you have, but something you do.
-To help you find out more see the list of places to find information, advice, support and inspiration to promote good mental health and wellbeing.
+Wellbeing is not something you have, but something you do.
+To help you find out more see the list of places to find information, advice, support, and inspiration to promote good mental health and wellbeing.

 Action for Happiness

 Five Ways To Wellbeing webpage

 Change4Life – helps you and your family to be healthier